-Lighting of no less than ten lumens shall be provided at the tunnel and shaft headings and no less than five lumens elsewhere in the tunnel or shaft where employees are required to work.
+Lighting of no less thanten foot candles (one hundred eight lux) shall be provided at the tunnel and shaft headings and no less thanfive foot candles (fifty-four lux) elsewhere in the tunnel or shaft where employees are required to work.

-- (5) Fire prevention and control. - (a) Signs warning against smoking and open flames shall be posted so that they can be readily seen in areas or places where fire or explosion hazards exist. - (b) The carrying of matches, lighters, or other flame-producing smoking materials is prohibited in all underground operations. - (c) Gasoline and liquefied petroleum gases shall not be taken, stored or used underground.
+- (5) Fire prevention and control. - (a) Signs warning against smoking and open flames shall be posted so that they can be readily seen in areas or places where fire or explosion hazards exist. - (b) The carrying of matches, lighters, or other flame-producing smoking materials is prohibited in all underground operations. - (c) Gasoline and liquefied petroleum gases shall not be taken, stored, or used underground. - (d) Oil and grease stored underground shall be kept in tightly sealed containers in fire-resistant enclosures at least three hundred feet (91.4 meters) from underground explosive magazines and at least one hundred feet (30.5 meters) from shaft stations and steep incline passageways. - (e) Air that has passed through underground oil storage areas shall not be used to ventilate working areas. - (f) Approved fire-resistant hydraulic fluids shall be used in hydraulically actuated underground machinery and equipment. - (g) Fires shall not be built underground. - (h) Noncombustible barriers shall be installed below welding or burning operations that are performed in or over a shaft. - (i) Fire extinguishers or equivalent protection shall be provided at the head and tail pulleys of underground belt conveyors and at three hundred foot (91.4 meters) intervals along the belt line.

-- (d) Oil and grease stored underground shall be kept in tightly sealed containers in fire-resistant enclosures at least three hundred feet from underground explosive magazines and at least one hundred feet from shaft stations and steep incline passageways. - (e) Air that has passed through underground oil storage areas shall not be used to ventilate working areas. - (f) Approved fire-resistant hydraulic fluids shall be used in hydraulically actuated underground machinery and equipment. - (g) Fires shall not be built underground. - (h) Noncombustible barriers shall be installed below welding or burning operations that are performed in or over a shaft. - (i) Fire extinguishers or equivalent protection shall be provided at the head and tail pulleys of underground belt conveyors and at three-hundred-foot intervals along the belt line. - (j) Sufficient employees trained in the use, care and limitations of self-contained breathing apparatus (SCBA) and the use of fire fighting equipment shall be on duty on each shift in tunnel operations. - (6) Personal protective equipment.
+- (j) Sufficient employees trained in the use, care, and limitations of self-contained breathing apparatus (SCBA) and fire fighting equipment shall be on duty on each shift in tunnel operations. - (6) Personal protective equipment.